Connecting for the first time

 You can use any SSH client to log into Bitvise SSH Server, as long as it supports SSH protocol version 2.
 Some Unix installations and old routers still have archaic SSH implementations which only support SSH version 1.
 Such installations must be upgraded, as SSH1 contains security flaws.
 In general, security software, including SSH software, should be kept up-to-date to minimize exposure to security flaws.

 Clients that are known to work well with Bitvise SSH Server include Bitvise SSH Client (which works best), as well as CuteFTP Pro, Tectia, F-Secure / WRQ / Reflection, VanDyke (SecureCRT, SecureFX), OpenSSH, PuTTY, FileZilla, and many others.
-WinSCP works well in SFTP mode.
+WinSCP works well in SFTP mode, or in SCP mode if BvShell is enabled.